 A teacher recommendation form is required for all students who are currently enrolled in a preschool.
 A Teacher Recommendation form is included in the Application packet or online Preschool Teacher Recommendation Form.

 Once all steps are completed, the Admissions Team will make a decision based on multiple factors, including the student’s assessment results, school visit, and the availability of space in the grade that the student is applying.

 Applications received by February 1 will be given first consideration, with decisions to be mailed by the beginning of March.

 Applications received after February 1 will be considered on a rolling basis, depending on class openings.

-- Science Exploration: Five Senses, Animals, Plants, Weather, Butterfly Life Cycle
+- Science Exploration: Five Senses, Animals, Plants, Weather, and Butterfly Life Cycle.

 - Fine Motor Skills: diversified hands-on manipulatives, art-based activities, pre-printing and printing activities

 - Gross Motor Skills: outdoor play consisting of parachute, obstacle course, climbing, and numerous teacher-guided group game activities.